Sculptured House

-The Sculptured House, also known as the Sleeper House, is a distinctive elliptical curved house built in Genesee, Jefferson County, Colorado, on Genesee Mountain in 1963 by architect Charles Deaton.
-It is featured prominently in the 1973 Woody Allen sci-fi comedy Sleeper.
+The Sculptured House, also known as the Sleeper House, is a distinctive elliptical curved house built in Genesee, Colorado, United States, on Genesee Mountain in 1963 by the architect Charles Deaton.
+It features prominently in the 1973 Woody Allen sci-fi comedy Sleeper.

 Background

-Architect Charles Deaton has described his inspiration for the house: "On Genesee Mountain I found a high point of land where I could stand and feel the great reaches of the Earth.
+Its architect Charles Deaton described his inspiration: "On Genesee Mountain I found a high point of land where I could stand and feel the great reaches of the Earth.
 I wanted the shape of it to sing an unencumbered song."

 Construction

-The Deaton-designed house was built in 1963.
-Delzell Inc., owned and operated by Clifford M. Delzell, was the original builder of the house on an experimental permit.
-Deaton ran out of money before the house was finished, so it was never inhabited by the designer.
+The house was built in 1963.
+Delzell Inc., owned and operated by Clifford M. Delzell, was the original contractor, on an experimental permit.
+Deaton ran out of money before the house was finished, so he never lived in it.

-The interior of the Sculptured House went largely unfinished and was vacant for almost three decades.
+The interior went largely unfinished and was vacant for almost three decades.
 Deaton died in 1996.
-In 1999, entrepreneur and one-time Denver economic-development chief John Huggins purchased the house.
+In 1999, John Huggins, an entrepreneur and the former head of economic development for Denver, purchased the house.
 He built a large addition designed by Deaton with Nick Antonopoulos.
 Huggins commissioned Deaton's daughter Charlee to design the interior, and it was completed in 2003.
 The house covers 7700 sqft over five levels, with five bedrooms and five bathrooms, along with a state of the art kitchen and top level master suite.

-In 2006, fellow Denver entrepreneur Michael Dunahay purchased the house from Huggins.
-By late 2010, Dunahay had become delinquent on the nearly $2.8 million outstanding balance of his $3.1 million mortgage on the house, and the Public Trustee in Jefferson County, Colorado scheduled a foreclosure auction for November 10, 2010, where it was sold for $1.5 million.
+In 2006, Michael Dunahay, a Denver entrepreneur, purchased the house from Huggins.
+By late 2010, Dunahay had become delinquent on the nearly $2.8 million outstanding balance of his $3.1 million mortgage, and a foreclosure auction was held on November 10, 2010, where it sold for $1.5 million.
 The house was sold again in November 2010.